huff-language/huff-docs/src/get-started/huff-by-example/README.md

 a Huff contract's control flow begins.
 The `CONSTRUCTOR` macro, while not required, can be used to initialize the contract upon deployment.
 Inputs to the `CONSTRUCTOR` macro are provided at compile time.

+By default, the `CONSTRUCTOR` will add some bootstrap code that returns the compiled MAIN macro as the contract's runtime bytecode.
+If the constructor contains a `RETURN` opcode, the compiler will not include this bootstrap, and it will instead instantiate the contract with the code returned by the constructor.

 #### Macro Arguments